1 Corinthians

 What some of you were

-Three particular issues emerge from this passage.
+Three particular issues emerge from this passage which deserve our consideration:

-The transforming and empowering work of the Spirit for those under the grace of God does not sit easily with behaviour that aligns more with the powers of darkness.
+3. The transforming and empowering work of the Spirit for those under the grace of God does not sit easily with behavior that aligns more with the powers of darkness.
 Although we are saved by grace, what we were cannot be what we are now without us facing the danger of judgement.

 Discussion